Education in Zimbabwe: Secondary education

 Secondary education is not funded by the government and students can attend private boarding schools, government boarding school or day school, all with an enrollment fee.
 Secondary education is made up of two cycles, the General Certificate of Education, or Ordinary Level, for four years and the General Certificate of Education Advanced Level, or Advanced Level, for two years.
 This structure was adopted from the British system of education.

 Students take classes in Mathematics, English, Science, Shona or Ndebele, Geography, and History.
 The Ordinary Level Certificate Examination is taken after four years in Form 4 and expects students to pass a minimum of five subjects including Science, English, Mathematics, History and a practical subject like woodwork or agriculture.
 This examination is ranked on a letter scale and can determine student achievement, selection for "A-Level" schools and employment status.

 Students have the option to enroll in A-Level secondary education or can attend teacher training, technical, agricultural, polytechnic and nursing colleges.
-If a student chooses to enroll in A-Level education, they must take the Advanced Level Certificate Examination after a total of six years of secondary education administered by the Zimbabwe Schools Examination Council.
+If a student chooses to enroll in A-Level education, they must take the Advanced Level Certificate Examination after a total of six years of secondary education administered by the Zimbabwe Schools Examination Council or Cambridge Assessment International Education.
 The "A-Level" examination is required for entry to universities in Zimbabwe.